-The Biggest Do’s and Don’ts For Self Taping Auditions
+The 13 Do’s and Don’ts For Self Taping Auditions

-In our second part of our Self Taping for On Camera Auditions mini-series, we get the best do’s and don’ts from several voice actors, and one stage actress, who have had experience with recording self tapes for on camera auditions and online voice acting auditions.
+In our second part of our Self Taping for On Camera Auditions mini-series, we get the best do’s and don’ts from several actors, and one stage actress, who have had experience with recording self tapes for on camera auditions and online voice acting auditions.

 Read our first piece to learn How to Nail a Self-Tape in an On-Camera Audition.

 Our experienced trio have some dependable do’s and don’t that they want you to consider before you hit record for that first on camera self tape: